 13 Filesystem and Input/Output (IO)

 We are also going to talk about Input/Output (also known as IO) operations in Zig.
-Most of these operations are made by using the structs and functions from std.io module, which defines descriptors for the standard channels of your system (stdout and stdin), and also, functions to create and use I/O streams.
+Most of these operations are made by using the structs and functions from std.io module, which defines file descriptors for the standard channels of your system (stdout and stdin), and also, functions to create and use I/O streams.

 13.1 Input/Output basics